ashutoshkumarsinha/mcpc/docs/USER_GUIDE.md

 While connected, use the **Ping** button to verify the server is responsive.

+### Import Cursor servers

+1. Click **Import from Cursor…** in the sidebar.
+2. Paste JSON, load a file, or use `~/.cursor/mcp.json`.
+3. Preview imported servers and choose **Skip existing** or **Replace existing** on name conflicts.
+4. Imported servers are written to the active `config.toml`.

+### Cursor hot reload

+When `mcp_json_hot_reload = true` (default in the project `config.toml`), the GUI watches `~/.cursor/mcp.json` and `.cursor/mcp.json` next to your config file.
+Changes are merged into `config.toml` automatically.
+Toggle the feature from the sidebar; manually added servers are preserved unless they share a name with a synced server.

+If you are connected and a synced server's definition changes, the GUI disconnects and asks you to reconnect.

 ### Keyboard shortcuts

 | Shortcut | Action |